Join for free and connect with our local tech scene

 Stay on top of the latest companies and upcoming events with our weekly newsletter, and be counted among the people building the future of your local tech community.

-a couple months ago and still have plenty of opportunities to get involved, whether it's copyediting, managing our AWS instance, or improving django code.
+a couple months ago and still have plenty of opportunities to get involved, whether it's copyediting, managing our AWS instance, or improving python/django code.

 We'll have space and time to hack on our projects or your own projects if you'd like.

 Bring your project ideas and suggestions.
 Is Open Cleveland for you?

 If you have an idea of a project that can help improve a local government?